scthornton/NIST-Zero-Trust-Overview/README.md

 ## Conclusion

-Zero Trust according to NIST is not a single technology but rather a strategic approach that requires integration of multiple technologies and processes to create a comprehensive security ecosystem.
-This approach focuses on protecting resources rather than network segments, acknowledging that in today's distributed environments, traditional perimeter-based security is no longer sufficient.
+According to NIST, Zero Trust is a strategic approach that involves the integration of many technologies and procedures to establish a holistic security ecosystem.
+This strategy prioritizes resource protection over network segmentation, recognizing that traditional perimeter-based security is insufficient in today's distributed situations.

-By following the NIST Zero Trust framework, organizations can significantly improve their security posture while adapting to modern work environments that span on-premises, cloud, and hybrid infrastructures with a mobile workforce accessing resources from anywhere.
+Following the NIST Zero Trust framework allows enterprises to drastically improve their security posture while adapting to new work environments that include on-premises, cloud, and hybrid infrastructures, as well as a mobile workforce that can access resources from anywher

 ---